1971 European Cup final

 Watched by a crowd of 83,179, Ajax took the lead in the 5th minute when Dick van Dijk scored.
 Ajax extended their lead in the 87th minute when a shot by Arie Haan deflected off defender Anthimos Kapsis and went into the Panathinaikos goal, giving Ajax its first European Cup victory by a score of 2–0.

+To date, this is the only time a Greek team has advanced to a European Cup/Champions League final.